• Skip to main content

 There are several fantastic benefits to owning an inverter generator.
 Some of the most notable benefits include:

-• Less Noise – An inverter generator can provide quieter operation, making less noise compared to a traditional generator.
-This is partly because inverter generators can adjust engine speed to whatever is needed, and also because they are usually specifically designed for quiet operation.
+• Less Noise – An inverter generator can provide quieter operation, making less noise than a traditional generator.
+This is partly because inverter generators can adjust engine speed to whatever is needed and also because they are usually specifically designed for quiet operation.

 • Parallel – Unlike conventional generators, it is possible to link multiple inverter generators together to create more power capacity.
 Because some inverter generators aren’t as powerful as traditional generators, having the ability to use numerous generators together can help give you the power you need.
 Be sure to check your specific models to ensure parallel capability is possible, as they need to be compatible.